Jane Park

-Jane Park (born December 15, 1986) is an American professional golfer who plays on the LPGA Tour.
+Jane Park (born December 15, 1986) is an American professional golfer.
+She plays on the LPGA Tour.
 Before turning professional, Park reached the finals of the 2003 U.S. Women's Amateur and 2004 U.S. Girls' Junior, and won the 2004 U.S. Women's Amateur.
 She also tied for low amateur at the 2006 U.S. Women's Open.
 Since joining the LPGA in 2007, she has earned over $2.8 million and recorded 16 top-10 finishes.

 Early life and amateur career

-Born in Chicago, Illinois, on December 15, 1986, Park began to play golf when she was 11 years old, and later resided in Rancho Cucamonga, California.
+Park was born in Chicago, Illinois, on December 15, 1986, Park began to play golf when she was 11 years old, and later resided in Rancho Cucamonga, California.
 In August 2003, 16-year-old Park reached the finals of the U.S. Women's Amateur, where she lost to Virada Nirapathpongporn 2 and 1.
 The following year, Park made it to the finals of the U.S. Girls' Junior Championship, where she faced Julieta Granada.
 After the 18-hole match finished all square, Granada won on the second extra hole.
 Three weeks later, Park won the U.S. Women's Amateur Championship, defeating Amanda McCurdy 2-up in the title match.

 In addition to her three appearances in USGA event finals, Park played on the U.S. Curtis Cup team in 2004 and 2006 and the UCLA Bruins college team in 2005, when she was a first-team All-American.
-Following a tie for 10th at the 2006 U.S. Women's Open, which was tied for the highest finish by an amateur that year, she turned professional in August 2006.
+She finished in a tie for 10th at the 2006 U.S. Women's Open, which was tied for the highest finish by an amateur that year.

 Professional career

-At the 2006 LPGA Final Qualifying Tournament in December, Park tied for 18th place, outside the top 15, which only secured her non-exempt (conditional) status on the LPGA Tour for 2007.
+In August 2006, Park turned professional shortly after the U.S. Women's Open.
+In December, at the 2006 LPGA Final Qualifying Tournament, Park tied for 18th place, outside the top 15, which only secured her non-exempt (conditional) status on the LPGA Tour for 2007.
 With a partial LPGA schedule, she spent time on the Futures Tour developmental circuit in 2007.
 After finishing 109th on the LPGA Tour money list, Park returned to the Final Qualifying Tournament in December, where she won with a 17-under-par total and gained full playing privileges on the LPGA Tour for 2008.

 During her first full season on the LPGA Tour, Park won over $630,000 to finish 29th on the 2008 money list.
 In 26 events, she recorded four top-10 finishes, including ties for second at the SBS Open at Turtle Bay and P&G Beauty NW Arkansas Championship.
 In 2009, Park had two top-10 finishes in 19 events; a sixth-place tie at the HSBC Women's Champions was her highest finish of the season.
 Park did not have a top-20 finish in the 2010 season, earning $78,572 for the year.
 In 2011, Park's earnings fell to $42,261, and she again had no top-20 finishes during the season.